 To use the existing user, ensure that the user's primary group is the Oracle Inventory group (oinstall).
-If this user account will be used for Oracle Database installations, then ensure that the Oracle account is also a member of the group you plan to designate as the OSDBA for Oracle ASM group (the group whose members are permitted to write to Oracle ASM storage).
+If this user account will be used for Oracle Database installations, then ensure that the Oracle account is also a member of the group you plan to designate as the OSDBA for ASM group (the group whose members are permitted to write to Oracle ASM storage).

-2.4.3.3 Creating or Modifying an Oracle Software Owner User for Oracle Grid Infrastructure then modify it to ensure that the user ID and group IDs are the same on each cluster member node.
+2.4.3.3 Creating or Modifying an Oracle Software Owner User for Oracle Grid Infrastructure

+If the Oracle software owner (oracle, grid) user does not exist, or if you require a new Oracle software owner user, then create it.
+If you want to use an existing user account, then modify it to ensure that the user ID and group IDs are the same on each cluster member node.
 The following procedures use grid as the name of the Oracle software owner, and dba as the OSASM group.
-To create separate system privilege groups to separate administration privileges, complete group creation before you create the user, as described in Section 2.4.5, "Creating Job Role Separation Operating System Privileges Groups and Users," on page 2-9.
+To create separate system privilege groups to separate administration privileges, complete group creation before you create the user, as described in Section 2.4.5, "Creating Job Role Separation Operating System Privileges Groups and Users."